 The VISUAL CONTAGIONS project, conducted by Prof. Béatrice Joyeux-Prunel at the university of Geneva (Switzerland), examines the global circulation of images in the print era from 1890 through the begging of the internet.
-It is funded by the Swiss National Fund for Research (SNF).
-This project describes and investigates how certain images circulated more than others - via reproduction, copy, imitations or pastiche - through which paths et according to which timeline these images were spread.
-The ambition is to understand what makes an image successful, while grasping how image circulation has contributed to the globalization of culture, and if it stems from the symbolic domination of specific nations or cultures according to certain periods of time.
+It describes and analyses how certain images have circulated more than others - in reproductions, copies, pastiches, imitations - through which channels and according to which chronology they have spread.
+The ambition is to understand what makes an image successful, but also to identify how the circulation of images has contributed to the globalisation of cultures, and whether or not it reveals the symbolic domination of certain countries and cultures over others at different times.

 Content and Goals of research

 This project is made possible by the unprecedented corpus of digital images (exhibition catalogs, magazines, posters, artworks, picture repositories).
 These sources can be studied on a quantitive, worldwide and long-term scale before applying more traditional approaches.
 We could identify which would be the most recurrent images of previous century (even if they are forgotten); what differentiates the authors; their visual properties; their medium of circulation.
 We could highlight the geographical and chronological aspects of their diffusion as well.
 Accordingly, it could be possible to observe the factors of the historical success of images.
 It also puts into question the idea of a general cultural homogenization through images and the questions of center and peripheries that goes along with it.